lnnrtwttkhn/bibliography/README.md

 ## Description

 This repository contains my entire bibliography in a `.bib` file and several `.sty` files that I use to customize my LaTeX manuscripts.
 The bibliography mostly spans publications in cognitive and computational neuroscience, psychology and statistics.

+A (very basic) table of all publications in the `bibliography.bib` file can be reviewed at https://lennartwittkuhn.com/bibliography/ (sorted by last name of first author, then year of publication).

 ## Overview